ugwuonas/COVID19-Data-Importation/README.md

 ## Prerequisites
 Before running the code, ensure that the following prerequisites are met:

-Python 3.x is installed on your system.
-Required packages are installed.
-You can install them using pip:
 - Python 3.x is installed on your system.
 - PostgreSQL database server
 - Required packages(Python libraries: `psycopg2`, `pandas`) are installed.
-You can install them using pip:
+You can install them using pip.

 ## Instructions